The Two Sides of Business Relationships

 Search & Social Begins

 In May of 2008, I was working as an in-house SEO at JRDunn.com and living with my expecting wife and son Dante in Delray Beach, FL.
-I had never spoken at a conference before, and had received an invite from Kevin Ryan to speak at SES Toronto on Twitter.
+I had never spoken at a conference before, and had received an invite from to speak at SES Toronto on Twitter.
 This invite came from me pestering Kevin on Twitter, which to this day sticks with me.
 Most people would have told me to beat it, but Kevin gave me my first major speaking spot.

 My goal was to work as an in-house SEO and grow a lead generation network in my spare time, but when you are a Dad you don’t have spare time, so I needed some help.
 That same month Jordan Kasteler hit me up to interview me for a post he was doing on the unsung heroes of Internet marketing.
 We had never met in person, but got to talking and found we had quite a few similarities: